mandober/rust-debrief/patterns/oo.md

 - a value has internal state represented by a set of state objects
 - value's behavior changes based on the internal state
 - state objects share functionality
-- state objects are responsible
+- state objects are responsible:
-  - for their own behavior and
+  - for their own behavior
   - for governing when they should change into another state.
 - the value that holds state objects knows nothing about
   - the different behavior of each state or